chriott/DeAMR/README.md

 >
 > Ich fange schon an.

-## Nominative case for nouns, pronouns, adverbs and adjectives
+## Nominative case for nouns, pronouns and adjectives

 To ensure consistency, DeAMR uses a labeling convention for pronouns, adverbs, and adjectives.
 Specifically, DeAMR demands the nominative case for labeling these elements with respect to the